pajtai/grunt-useref/README.md

 <!-- endbuild -->
 ```

 The example above has three build blocks on the same page.
-The first two block concats and minifies.
+The first two blocks concat and minify.
 The third block
 minifies one file.
 They all put the new scripts into a newly named file.
 The original JavaScript files remain untouched
 in this case due to the naming of the output files.

-Using `<%= grunt.file.readJSON('package.json').version %>` is more robust than using `pkg.version` where,
-`pkg: '<json:package.json>'`, since if you do a version "bump" as part of your build script, you will get an off by one
-if you use `pkg.version`.
-This is because `pkg.version` is stored immediately when `grunt.init` is run, and this would
-be run before your `bump` task.

 Assuming your `package.json.version` is `0.1.0` after the bump, and it is October 31, 2012 running `grunt useref` would
 create the following three files: